Darionas/product-preview-card-component/README.md

 - [x] Create grid layout for mobile first (5th task)
 - [x] Craete grid layout for desktop (6th task)
 - [x] Overview of solution and RWD (7th task)
 - [x] Tada it is done.
-Congratulation you rich your goal.🎉
+Congratulation you reach your goal.🎉